-The Networks Group focuses on compatibility and interoperability aspects of the signalling and inter-working of roaming between Public Land Mobile Networks, Public Switched Telephone Networks, Integrated Services Digital Networks, Public Packet Switched Networks and any Service Supplier.
+The NG focuses on compatibility and interoperability aspects of the signalling and inter-working of roaming between Public Land Mobile Networks and public switched networks.

-The group defines guidelines and test procedures for voice and data services and works to solve any technical problems that could impact mobile services.
+The group defines profiles, guidelines, and test procedures for voice and data services to provide a better experience to users for mobile services.
+The services include those from Rich Communication Services (RCS).

-- Analysis and solution providing of real issues faced by Operators related to VoLTE interoperability
+- Analysis and solution providing of real issues faced by Operators related to VoIMS (e.g. VoLTE, Vo5GS, VoWiFi using mobile core) and other IMS services interoperability

 - Management of technical document exchange tool, Roaming Agreement Exchange